Christopher Tolkien

-Christopher John Reuel Tolkien (21 November 1924 – 16 January 2020) was an English and naturalised French academic editor and writer.
-The son of the author and academic J. R. R. Tolkien, Christopher edited 24 volumes based on his father's posthumously published work, including The Silmarillion and the 12-volume series The History of Middle-Earth, a task that took 45 years.
-He also drew the original maps for his father's fantasy novel The Lord of the Rings.
+Christopher John Reuel Tolkien (21 November 1924 – 16 January 2020) was an English academic editor and writer.
+The son of the author and academic J. R. R. Tolkien, he edited 24 volumes based on his father's posthumously published work, including The Silmarillion and the 12-volume series The History of Middle-Earth, a task that took 45 years.
+He drew the original maps for his father's fantasy novel The Lord of the Rings.
+He spent the second half of his life in France, becoming a French citizen.

-Outside his father's unfinished works, Christopher edited three tales by Geoffrey Chaucer (with Nevill Coghill) and his father's translation of Sir Gawain and the Green Knight.
+Outside his father's unfinished works, he edited three tales by Geoffrey Chaucer (with Nevill Coghill) and his father's translation of Sir Gawain and the Green Knight.
 Tolkien scholars have remarked that he used his skill as a philologist, demonstrated in his editing of those medieval works, to research, collate, edit, and comment on his father's Middle-earth writings exactly as if they were real-world legends.
 The effect is both to frame his father's works and to insert himself as a narrator.
 They have further noted that his additions to The Silmarillion, such as to fill in gaps, and his composition of the text in his own literary style, place him as an author as well as an editor of that book.

 Early life and education

 Christopher Tolkien was born on 21 November 1924 in Leeds, England, the third of four children and the youngest son of J. R. R. and Edith Tolkien (née Bratt).
 He was educated at the Dragon School in Oxford, and later at the Roman Catholic Oratory School near Reading.

-He won a place to study English at Trinity College, Oxford, still aged 17, but after a year and a half there he received his call-up papers for military service.
+He won a place to study English at Trinity College, Oxford at the age of 17, but after a year and a half there he received his call-up papers for military service.
 He joined the Royal Air Force in July 1943 and at the start of 1944 was sent to South Africa for flight training.
 He gained his "wings" as a fighter pilot and was commissioned in January 1945.
 He was given a posting back in England in February 1945, at Market Drayton in Shropshire.
 In June 1945 he switched to the Fleet Air Arm.
 While still in the service, he resumed his degree in April 1946; he was demobilised at the end of that year.
 He took his B.A. in 1948, and his B.Litt. in 1953 under the philologist Gabriel Turville-Petre.